sensu/sensu-check-log/README.md

   -d, --state-directory string       Directory where check will hold state for each processed log file.
 Note: checks using different match expressions should use different state directories to avoid conflict.
 (Required)
   -f, --log-file string              Log file to check.
 (Required if --log-file-expr not used) -e, --log-file-expr string         Log file regexp to check.
-(Required if --log-file not used) -p, --log-path string              Log path for basis of log file regexp.
-(Required if --log-file-expr used) -m, --match-expr string            RE2 regexp matcher expression. (required) -s, --match-event-status int       Event status to return on match in generated event. (default 1) -b, --max-bytes int                Max number of bytes to read (0 means unlimited).
+(Required if --log-file not used) -m, --match-expr string            RE2 regexp matcher expression. (required) -p, --log-path string              Log path for basis of log file regexp.
+Only finds files under this path.
+(Required if --log-file-expr used) (default "/var/log/")
+  -s, --match-event-status int       Event status to return on match in generated event. (default 1) -b, --max-bytes int                Max number of bytes to read (0 means unlimited).
   -a, --analyzer-procs int           Number of parallel analyzer processes per file.